friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.6.1...v1.0.0-beta.1).

+**Note:** Release notes and changes are still considered draft until release candidate or release.

 ## Color Toolbar

 Friction now has a new color toolbar with easy access to fill, stroke and background color properties.